-- A list of the applicable prohibited or restricted classes of hazardous substances is provided in Table 1 (Appendix A). - The requirements in (a) and (b) do not apply to trace levels (<0.1 % by weight) of substances reported in SDS to potentially be present as contaminants or impurities in raw materials or component substances. - The use of raw materials containing crystalline silica is exempt from the requirements in (a).
-Crystalline silica is addressed in clause 5.2.4 5.4.4. - Limits for control of ozone formation by VOCs are in Clause 5.3.1. - Criteria (a), (b), (c) are intended to address effects on human health.
-Criteria (d) and (e) address effects on the environment.

-• These criteria restrict common solvents in paints including methylpyrrolidone (which is toxic to reproduction/development), and hexane and heptane (which are ecotoxic).
-Ethylene glycol is restricted in 5.2.3.
+- The requirements in (a) and (b) do not apply to trace levels (<0.1 % by weight) of substances reported in SDS to potentially be present as contaminants or impurities in raw materials or component substances. - The use of raw materials containing crystalline silica is exempt from the requirements in (a).
+Crystalline silica is addressed in clause 5.4.4. - Limits for control of ozone formation by VOCs are in Clause 5.5.1. - Criteria (a), (b), (c) are intended to address effects on human health.
+Criteria (d) and (e) address effects on the environment. - These criteria restrict common solvents in paints including methylpyrrolidone (which is toxic to reproduction/development), and hexane and heptane (which are ecotoxic).
+Ethylene glycol is restricted in 5.4.3.